EGI-Federation/datahub-documentation/source/api.rst

 The official documentation is: https://onedata.org/#/home/api.

-.. important:: In order to be able to access the `Onedata APIs`, it's required
+.. important:: In order to be able to access the `Onedata APIs`, ian access token is required.
+See below for instructions on how to generate one.
     to generate an access token.

 Getting an API access token